RemindShot

 OCR looks at the image and tries to identify letters, words, numbers, dates, prices, addresses, and other text.
 Once that text is extracted, you can search it, copy it, translate it, summarize it, or attach it to a reminder.

-The important part is this: Android screen OCR helps when the information is visible but trapped as pixels.
+The important part is this: Android screen OCR helps when information is visible but trapped as pixels.

 Live screen OCR vs screenshot OCR